kyriatide/docker-secrets-deploy/README.md

 so if there is no templatization, this attribute must be empty.
 * `persist` (default: `false`): Whether to persist the generated template, or to use it only during deployment.

-For ini configuration files:
+For **ini configuration** files:
 * `assignment_op` (default: `=`): Defines the operator used in the config file to assign values to variables.
 * `assignment_shell_style` (default: `false`): Forces assignment of values to variables to follow POSIX shell style syntax, i.e., without whitespace in between the variable name, the assignment operator, and the values, as e.g. in `VARIABLE="value"`.
 Otherwise, the whitespace contained in the original configuration file is preserved.
+* `comment_delimiter` (default: `'#''`): Defines the delimiter marking the start of a line comment.
+Commented variables are assumed to be intended to have no effect, and are hence detected but ignored by default.
+Block comments are not supported.
 * `allow_multi_occurrence` (default: `false`): Check every variable occured only once in the configuration.
 Alleged multiple occurrences usually indicate an error, e.g., caused by a variable name that is not unique.

 # Extensibility